shitoletushar3132/NetflixGpt/README.md

-- This Project is not for better UI but it is for better Data layer and UI layer matching .... so user gets a better performance when he is using that.
+- This Project is not more focus on better UI but it is for better Data layer and UI layer matching .... so user gets a better performance when he is using that.

 - Search functionality